Related Articles

 Key Features

-3. Proper understanding and fulfillment of the specific reporting requirements for market risk
+- Fulfilment of the latest specific reporting requirements for market risk

-5. Gap and data analysis supports input data, processing, model development, and testing
+- Gap analysis, data management, valuation, model development, and testing